 To replace those very common pet food ingredients, we should instead look for the novel ingredients we spoke about earlier: rabbit, duck, pheasant, kangaroo and bison, all of which are commonly available in pet food.
 Again, good novel carbohydrate sources include sweet potato, tapioca, garbanzo beans and lentils.

 *Remember that any consumed food items can potentially trigger a reaction, not just our pets' primary diet.
 We should be sure not to feed our allergic pets table scraps or treats which contain any of the most common allergens.
 Especially while we are doing an elimination diet to determine the source of our pets' allergy.
 Most of the treats sold in grocery stores contain wheat, soy, beef or all three.
 Additionally, something as simple as the crust from a slice of white bread can set off a dog with severe allergies.*

 What Are Some Brands to Consider?

 Hollywood Feed carries many diets great for pets with allergies and for trying an elimination diet in all of our stores.
 The brands below have novel ingredients as well as high levels of natural antihistamines and anti-inflammatories.
-A few of my favorites are: Answers Pet Food, Orijen, Acana, Fromm, Holistic Select, Wild Calling, Lotus and Natural Balance, which all have hypo-allergenic formulas.
+A few of my favorites are: Answers Pet Food (In-Store Only), Orijen, Acana, Fromm, Holistic Select, and Natural Balance, which all have hypo-allergenic formulas.
 Also, the most common food allergens such as beef, wheat and soy are absent from the majority of the formulas and brands that we carry.

 What Else Should I Know?